dotansimha/graphql-code-generator/docs/plugins/typescript-common.md

 #### `enums` (default value: `{}`)

-Use this feature to set custom values for your GraphQL enums, or to reuse an existing enum.
+Use this feature to set custom values for your GraphQL enums, reuse an existing enum, or skip generation entirely.

 ##### Custom values: